fhemberger/manifest-validator/README.md

 # Cache Manifest Validator

-A Node.js based validator for cache manifest files.
+A Node.js based validator for cache manifest files: [manifest-validator.com](http://manifest-validator.com)

+*Note:* This is my first Node.js project and I would be glad, if you leave some feedback or suggestions.
+At the moment I'm not entirely happy with the code, but I'll learn and I'll improve.
+Promise.

 ## Requirements